habdulwajid/first-project/README.md

-# first-project
+# first-project.

-testing and practicing of git commands
+testing and practicing of git commands.
--last thiond it is just for fun.
+-last thing it is just for fun.